 Loss of rent cover can also insure you against any loss of income incurred if your tenants cannot live at your property for any reason.
 Say, if there’s a fire or flood, and they need to move out while you repair the damage.

 Legal expenses insurance

-Should you become involved in a dispute with one of your tenants, this cover will pay for your legal costs.
+Should you become involved in a dispute with one of your tenants, legal expenses insurance cover will pay for your legal costs.
 Not many landlords choose to take this out, but it can help if you end up in court over a dispute with your tenant.

 Key care insurance